Bernhard Riemann 1861 revisited: existence of flat coordinates for an arbitrary bilinear form: Introduction.

 Our results are formulated in a way that the hypothesis on $g$ and $\omega$ can effectively be checked using only differentiation and algebraic manipulations, as was the case in the results of Riemann and Darboux (in particular, if the entries of the bilinear forms are explicitly given by elementary functions, or as solutions of explicit systems of algebraic equations with rational coefficients, then the necessary and sufficient conditions for the the existence of flat coordinates can be checked using a computer algebra system).

 Our paper is organized as follows: in Section \ref{sec:2} we treat the case when $\omega=0$ and $g$ is (possibly) degenerate, see Theorem \ref{thm:1} and Theorem \ref{thm:1b}.
 In Section \ref{sec:3}, we consider in Theorems \ref{th.gplussymplectic} and \ref{thm:2} the case where the skew-symmetric part is nondegenerate; and the symmetric part may be degenerate.
 In Section \ref{sec:4} we first treat the known case when the symmetric part is zero (and the skew-symmetric part may be degenerate), see Theorem \ref{thm:darboux}, and then the general case, when both $g$ and $\omega$ are allowed to be degenerate, see Theorem \ref{thm:3}.

+Sections 2.1 and 3.2 are about regularity issues; the reader who is only interested in smooth tensors can ignore them without any loss.
 Our proofs use a variety of ideas and methods coming from different areas of differential geometry and the final Section \ref{outlook} is an outlook of those methods.

 Our investigation is mostly local (with the exception of the global statements in Corollaries \ref{cor:global} and \ref{cor:global1} and the related global questions discussed in the outlook Section \ref{outlook}).
 Whenever possible, we give two proofs.
 The first proof assumes that all objects are sufficiently smooth, which allows for simpler and more geometric arguments and allows us to use the simplest possible mathematical language.
-Such proofs would be understood by Bernhard Riemann and mathematicians coming shortly after him, such as Sophus Lie, Gregorio Ricci-Curbastro, Gaston Darboux, Tullio Levi-Civita and Leo Frobenius.
+Such proofs would be understood by Bernhard Riemann and mathematicians coming shortly after him, such as Sophus Lie, Gregorio Ricci-Curbastro, Gaston Darboux, Tullio Levi-Civita and Ferdinand Georg Frobenius.
 We recommend \cite[Chapters 4 and 5]{Spivak} or \cite[Chapters 3 and 4]{DFN} for some background on the notations we use and relation to other notations commonly used in differential geometry.
 We also tried to give, whenever possible, a proof in a lower regularity.